 John Wood of Rupert offered to draw some graphics.
 I suggested some appropriate themes which fit in with places in the text, and he took it from there, producing brilliant contributions.
 Also I collected some graphics from other sources.
 Photos of Sir Ernest and Sir Philip were obtained from Sir Ernest, Chain Reaction and the Canberra Times.

 I typeset the manuscript on the compositor of the ANU Students' Association, spending about one hour per day after Peta Watt finished work, over a period of six weeks.
 Essentially the compositor typed directly onto a sheet of paper.
 Mistakes caught immediately could be fixed with opaquing fluid.
-For more serious blunders, the incorrect work, line or paragraph had to be retyped separately and laid on top of the incorrect text.
+For more serious blunders, the incorrect word, line or paragraph had to be retyped separately and laid on top of the incorrect text.
 To avoid this, I typed very slowly and carefully.
 By doing the typesetting myself, there was no need to prepare a second draft readable to anyone but me.

 As I went along I prepared a layout mockup using photocopies of the typeset text.
 Betty Hawkins helped in proofreading by reading out loud from the typeset text while I compared this with the original (now covered with many pencilled changes).